MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## The images shown on the headset's displays appear warped or incorrectly scaled.

-This issue is likely caused by your headset's or graphics cards drivers or Windows software experiencing problems with adjusting the displayed content to appear correctly on your headset.
+This issue is likely caused by your headset's or graphics card's drivers or Windows software experiencing problems with adjusting the displayed content to appear correctly on your headset.
 You can try the following to fix the issue:

-* Disable automatic upscaling in Mixed Reality.
+* Disable automatic upscaling in mixed reality.
   * Go to **Settings > Mixed Reality > Headset display > Resolution** and make sure the "best quality" option is selected.
 * Turn off any features that may allow your PC to use a pixel resolution higher than your display.
 These features are present in your graphics card manufacturer's software.
 You can access this software by doing the following:
-    * Right click on your desktop background > Select "Show more options" (only required for Windows 11) > Select the name of the application matching the name of your graphics card's manufacturer.
+    * Right click on your desktop background and then select "Show more options" (only required for Windows 11).
+Select the name of the application matching the name of your graphics card's manufacturer.
 * Reinstall your headset drivers.
     1 Go to Device Manager.
     2 Expand the Mixed Reality devices section.